*Disclaimer: I was a guest of 1000 Islands Tourism for this trip. All opinons, however, are my own.

 Hiking is also a very common and popular activity to do in this region.
 There are plenty of trails in the area of varying lengths and levels of difficulty.
 Some popular place for hiking include: The Landon Bay Centre, Marble Rock Conservation Area, and the Gananoque Trail System.

 If you prefer, you can also cycle around the area as well.
-The Thousand Islands Parkway has a bike path connecting a lot of the smaller villages in the area. *If you are travelling during 2020 you may need to bring your own bike.
-Rentals were not available when I visited, though you can check with local providers ahead of time as things may change as the province continues to reopen.
+The Thousand Islands Parkway has a bike path connecting a lot of the smaller villages in the area.

 Check out the Local Swim Spots